The SEE System - Effective Space Management for Defensive DrivingUpdated Aug. 6, 2020

 Searching the road

 “Searching” is the first step of the SEE system, which involves actively looking for hazards on the roadway.
 As your goal is to maintain a safe bubble of space around your vehicle, you must monitor the immediate area 360 degrees around your car with your side-view and rear-view mirrors and by looking over your shoulder to check blind spots.
-You must also search your target area on the roadway ahead and various points along your intended path of travel, to identify hazards which may enter the space around your vehicle in future.
+You must also search your target area on the roadway ahead and various points along your intended path of travel, to identify hazards that may enter the space around your vehicle in the future.
 To do this effectively, you must keep your eyes moving and avoid staring at a single spot for too long.

 A hazard is any object or situation which would demand an alteration in your driving behavior to avoid a collision or an increase in danger.
 This could be physical aspects of the roadway itself, other vehicles, objects in the road, intersections, interchanges or traffic control devices.
 Your aim while searching the roadway should be to collect as much visual information about your driving environment as possible.